ChagantiRajaRaviTeja/Finance-Data-Visualization/README.md

 # Doing-EDA-on-Finance-Data
-In this data project we will focus on exploratory data analysis of stock prices of Bank of America
+In this data project we will focus on exploratory data analysis of stock prices of following banks:
+* Bank of America,
-CitiGroup
+* CitiGroup
-Goldman Sachs
+* Goldman Sachs
 JPMorgan Chase
 Morgan Stanley
 Wells Fargo.